goadesign/goa/docs/FAQ.md

-# When are validation defined in the design enforced?
+# When are validations defined in the design enforced?

 There is a trade-off between perfomance and robustness wrt enforcing the validations defined in the service design. goa trusts that the user code does the right thing